 Visit the HMRC website to read Taking on a new employee - first steps for detailed guidance on the process.

-Alternatively, you may want to outsource PAYE to a payroll service — your accountant may offer this.
+Alternatively, you may want to outsource PAYE to a payroll service or bureau — your accountant may offer this.

 The new RTI PAYE system is also linked to benefit payments (to be known as Universal Credit).
 It really is worth discussing how you plan to handle PAYE with your accountant.